-The NPPF, revised in July 2021, sets out the government's planning policies for England and aims to contribute to sustainable development and growth.
+The NPPF sets out the government's planning policies for England and aims to contribute to the achievement of sustainable development.
 The NPPF is a material consideration in the determination of planning applications.
-There are three dimensions to sustainable development of - economic, social and environment.
-The social component states, "to support strong, vibrant and healthy communities, by ensuring that a sufficient number and range of homes can be provided to meet the needs of present and future generations; and by fostering well-designed, beautiful and safe places, with accessible services and open spaces that reflect current and future needs and support communities' health, social and cultural well-being".
+There are three overarching objectives to sustainable development - economic, social and environmental.
+The social objective states, "to support strong, vibrant and healthy communities, by ensuring that a sufficient number and range of homes can be provided to meet the needs of present and future generations; and by fostering well-designed, beautiful and safe places, with accessible services and open spaces that reflect current and future needs and support communities' health, social and cultural well-being"1.

-The NPPF states the purpose of the planning system in creating healthy and inclusive communities.
-Paragraph 92 of the NPPF focuses on enabling and supporting "healthy lifestyles", especially where local health and wellbeing needs would be addressed - for example through access to "healthier food".
+The NPPF states the purpose of the planning system in creating healthy and safe communities.
+The NPPF focuses on enabling and supporting "healthy lifestyles", especially where local health and wellbeing needs would be addressed - for example through access to "healthier food"2.

-Section 7 of the NPPF aims to ensure that planning policies protect the vitality and viability of town centre environments and encourages local authorities to create policies that make clear the uses permitted in certain locations.
-Section 8 of the NPPF states that planning should, amongst other things, promote strong neighbourhood centres and active street frontages.
-This section also requires planning decisions to consider and support the delivery of local strategies to improve health, social and cultural wellbeing for all sections of the community, in addition to guarding against the unnecessary loss of valued facilities and services.
+The NPPF aims to ensure that planning policies protect the vitality and viability of town centre environments and encourages local authorities to create policies that make clear the uses permitted in certain locations3.
+The NPPF states that planning should, amongst other things, promote strong neighbourhood centres and active street frontages4.
+The NPPF also requires planning decisions to consider and support the delivery of local strategies to improve health, social and cultural wellbeing for all sections of the community, in addition to guarding against the unnecessary loss of valued facilities and services.